jprittie/Chat-with-react-and-node/README.md

 ## Chatroom with React and Node
 ### Built with React, Redux, SocketIO, Node, redux-socket

-### Project objectives:
+### Project description:
 This project allows users to automatically join a chat by visiting `localhost:3000` in a browser.
 A random unique name and avatar are assigned to the user upon entering the chat, and the user details are added to a list of users currently online.
 The user's name and avatar are displayed next to their messages in the chat log.
+When a user exits the chat, their user details are removed from the list of users currently online.

 ### To build this project:
 * Run git clone https://github.com/jprittie/Chat-with-react-and-node.git.